MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-sql-database-troubleshoot.md

     1. In the Fabric portal, select the "..." ellipses option on the mirrored database item.
     1. Select the **Manage Permissions** option.
     1. Confirm that the Azure SQL logical server name shows with Read, Write permissions.
-    1. Ensure that AppId that shows up matches the id of the SAMI of the logical SQL server.
+    1. Ensure that AppId that shows up matches the ID of the SAMI of your Azure SQL Database logical server.

 1. [Contact support](/power-bi/support/service-support-options) if troubleshooting is required.